Z-mh666/Projet2_Calcul_parallele/README.md

 -- Parallelize the inversion of the matrix (Jacobi method) and the calculation of L2 norm.

--- Parallelize the scalar product, as distributing tasks to processes may lead to double-counting the boundaries of each mesh part at least twice.
+-- Parallelize the conjugate gradient method, as distributing tasks to processes may lead to double-counting the boundaries of each mesh part at least twice.